sous-chefs/yum-remi-chef/README.md

 ## Maintainers

 This cookbook is maintained by the Sous Chefs.
 The Sous Chefs are a community of Chef cookbook maintainers working together to maintain important cookbooks.
-If you’d like to know more please visit sous-chefs.org or come chat with us on the Chef Community Slack in #sous-chefs.
+If you’d like to know more please visit [sous-chefs.org](https://sous-chefs.org) or come chat with us on the Chef Community Slack in `#sous-chefs`.

 ## Requirements